Employment Relations FAQ

 I have an Employee who is not performing well.
 I do not have time to conduct a performance management process.
 Can I make the Employee redundant?

 A genuine redundancy occurs when the employer no longer requires anyone to perform the role being made redundant.
-This means that appointing another person to the role or a very similar role will expose the school to risk an unfair dismissal claim on the basis that the redundancy is not genuine.
+This means that appointing another person to the role or a very similar role will expose the school to risk of an unfair dismissal claim on the basis that the redundancy is not genuine.

 Section 389(1) of the Fair Work Act 2009 (Cth) defines a genuine redundancy as: